Daycare Essentials Checklist: What to Pack for Daycare

 Our daycare suggested that we bring a toque and scarf for her outdoor time in the winter.

-Instead of bringing the 2 separate pieces, another mom recommended that I get an all-in-one toque and scarf.
+Instead of bringing two separate pieces, another mom recommended I get an all-in-one toque and scarf.

 23. Winter shoes

-Winter shoes are another must have at the daycare during the winter time.
+Winter shoes are another must-have at the daycare during the winter.

-When I was first looking for winter shoes for my toddler, I scoured the local moms Facebook page for ideas.
+When I first looked for winter shoes for my toddler, I scoured the local mom’s Facebook page for ideas.

 Time and time again, I would hear about bogs.